Hatim315/DjangoProjectStarter/README.md

 # DjangoProjectStarter

 ## Inreoduction
-This script automates the task of making a DjangoProject.A Django project involves a variety of processes like applying migrations, creating static files, adding templates, creating different directories, updating urls and importing important modules, so I made this script to automate this task.
+This script automates the task of making a DjangoProject.A Django project involves a variety of tasks such as, Doing Template Inheritance in all templates, Applying migrations, Creating static files folder, Updating settings.py (with static root, StaticFiles_Dir, templates, media root and many more), Adding templates, Creating different directories, Updating urls and Importing important modules, so I made this script to automate this task.

 ## Usage
 This script can be executed in two ways: